wavesgroup/spectral-wave-models-review/slides/physics.md

 ## Wave growth by wind ($S_{in}$)

-* Several competing theories/interpretations: Jeffreys, Phillips, Miles, Belcher, etc.
+* Several partly competing theories and interpretations: Jeffreys (1924), Phillips (1957), Miles (1957), Belcher (1990), etc.
-* All share a common fundamental idea that waves grow by opposing pressure anomalies on the two sides of a wave crest.
+* All share the idea that waves grow by opposing pressure anomalies on the two sides of a wave crest.
 </section>